 - User account settings.
 For some Digital Services, you may have created a user account (“User Account”) to allow you to access information, communicate with us, and otherwise access and use certain features of the Digital Services that are available only to registered users.
 If you have created a User Account, you may also adjust certain communication and privacy preferences and settings directly via your User Account.

-8. Your choices regarding your information.
+8. Requests regarding your information.

 These requests are subject to certain limitations and exceptions.
 For example, we may not be able to accommodate your request, including because:

 - your request falls within a specific exception under Privacy Laws.

 Finally, we may ask you for additional information in order to better understand and validate your request, including information as reasonably necessary and permitted by Privacy Laws to verify your identity and your right to access and take action with respect to the requested information.
 If the Privacy Laws applicable to you allow you to authorize an agent to submit requests on your behalf, the agent must provide legally sufficient proof (e.g., power of attorney) that they are authorized to submit the request on your behalf.
 Before responding to a request by an authorized agent, we may validate the agent’s identity and may also validate your identity directly with you.

 9. Information security.